BorisDudkin/FinTech_Module4_Risk_Return_Analysis/README.md

 > Application summary<br/>

-Risk Return Analysis application takes you through the following stages of the quantitative analysis:
+Risk Return Analysis application takes you through the following stages of the quantitative analysis for the stock/fund selection:

 - Performans
 - Volatility